Already have labs? Get a free clinical review Upload now

 Magnesium citrate is more likely to loosen stools and help constipation, while magnesium glycinate is typically better tolerated and is commonly used for sleep and daily supplementation.
 Here is the evidence-based breakdown of how citrate and glycinate affect your digestion, sleep, and absorption differently.

 “Patients often grab the first magnesium bottle they see, not realizing that the molecule attached to the magnesium dictates where it goes in the body.
-If you are taking citrate for sleep, you might be disappointed—but you will certainly be regular.
+If you are taking citrate for sleep, you might be disappointed. but you will certainly be regular.
 Matching the form to the function is the first step in effective supplementation.”

-Susan Carter, MD, Endocrinologist & Longevity Expert
+Vladimir Kotlov, MD, Endocrinologist & Longevity Expert

 Key takeaways